 Biopsy of skin may reveal hyperkeratotic skin cells on histology.

-There is no cure for harlequin ichthyosis and treatment is centred around protecting the skin and preventing infection.
+There is no cure for harlequin ichthyosis, and treatment is centred around protecting the skin and preventing infection.

-After birth, the thick plate-like outer layer of skin eventually splits and peels, leaving vulnerable inner layers of the dermis exposed.
+After birth, the thick plate-like outer layer of skin eventually splits and peels, leaving the vulnerable inner layers of the dermis exposed.
 Most harlequin infants will need one-on-one nursing care for the first several weeks of life.
 Antibiotic treatment may also be necessary to prevent or treat infection during this time.

-In the past, harlequin ichthyosis infants rarely survived the first few days of life.
+In the past, harlequin ichthyosis infants rarely survived beyond the first few days of life.
 With advancements in neonatal care, the survival rate has improved, with worldwide figures approaching 50% .

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.